 Specimens from the Сlade 1 showed moderate haplotype diversity (Hd) of 0.547±0.059 (range: 0.611-1.000) and low nucleotide diversity (π) of 0.0016±0.000 (range: 0.0020-0.0056) across all three regions (Table 2).
 In the COI minimum-spanning network, 21 unique haplotypes were observed across 102 specimens, with 68 of these representing a shared central haplotype across all three regions (Fig. 3B).
 Specimens from the Clade 2 (including S. liui) had higher values of Hd (1.000±0.126) and π (0.0122±0.003) and unique haplotypes that were separated by 29 substitutions from Clade 1 haplogroup (Fig. 3B).
 The Tajima’s D neutrality test resulted in a rejection of the neutral model for the Clade 1 overall (D= -2.338, p < 0.001) and the North Atlantic population (D= -1.913, p < 0.05), which is typical of a recently expanded population.

 Figure 3.
-A. Bayesian consensus phylogram of Systellaspis debilis. based on mitochondrial cytochrome c oxidase I (COI) gene fragment (539bp).
+A. Bayesian consensus phylogram of Systellaspis debilis based on mitochondrial cytochrome c oxidase I (COI) gene fragment (539bp).
 The horizontal scale bar marks the number of expected substitutions per site.
 Statistical support indicated as Bayesian posterior probabilities (left) and Maximum Likelihood bootstrap values for 1000 pseudoreplicates (right).
 B. Minimum-spanning networks of S. debilis COI gene fragment.
 The size of the filled circles represents the number of individuals with each haplotype, with the smallest circles representing one individual with that haplotype, while colour represents sampling regions.
 Hatch marks on the branches represent the number of mutational steps.

 Table 2.
-Genetic diversity of Systellaspis debilis for mitochondrial cytochrome c oxidase I (COI) gene, including haplotype diversity (Hd), nucleotide diversity (π), and Tajima's D (D)
+Genetic diversity of Systellaspis debilis for mitochondrial cytochrome c oxidase I (COI) gene including haplotype diversity (Hd), nucleotide diversity (π), and Tajima's D (D)